-Dialogue With A Sage: The Thousand Deaths
+Dialogue With A Sage: Don’t Hold On

 For a couple of days recently I experienced a bit of a “mood”.
 These feeling-thinking phenomena always have the sense of something mentally being re-hashed that needs to be let go of.
 It reminded me, with a taste of what a mood pattern was like, such that it inspired this article.

 Some of these feelings are an exhibition in the sensations of what essentially is a phenomenon of resistance: resistance to what Is.
 And this resistance is remarkably common in our society.